julianeon/moodtracker/README.md

 ### 4. Error Handling
 Rust encourages robust error handling through the use of the `Result` type in the `append_string_to_file` function.
 It ensures that errors are explicitly handled, unlike scripting languages where errors might be more difficult to trace.

+For a longer take on Rust's advantages, see this [blog post](https://www.rerun.io/blog/why-rust).

 ## Usage

 1. Clone this repository to your local machine.